bhagya88/week-4-star-wars-rpg/README.md

 	* The player chooses an opponent by clicking on an enemy's picture.

-	* Once the player selects an opponent, that enemy is moved to a `defender area`.
+	* Once the player selects an opponent, that enemy is moved to a `Fighting arena`.

 	* The player will now be able to click the `attack` button.
 		* Whenever the player clicks `attack`, their character damages the defender.
 The opponent will lose `HP` (health points).
 These points are displayed at the bottom of the defender's picture.